Google Cache Search

 2. Search Language Settings: Users can access non-English cache pages by searching in their preferred language.
 Google’s search results will include cached links for pages in that language, provided they exist.

-To access cached pages in languages other than English, follow these steps:
+To access in languages other than English, follow these steps:

 2. Perform a Search: Search for the website or page in your chosen language.